djsutherland/py-sdm/README.md

  * This code is written for Python 2.7 with 3.2+ compatability in mind.
    It is known not to work for 2.6, though adding support would not be overly difficult.
-   The [Enthought Python Distribution](http://www.enthought.com/epd), which has an academic license, includes
+   The [Enthought Python Distribution](http://www.enthought.com/epd), which has an academic license, includes numpy, scipy, h5py, and PIL -- the hardest to install of the dependencies.
+It also includes scikit-image and scikit-learn, but we need newer versions than it ships with.

  * [numpy](http://numpy.org) - if you're going to run on largeish datasets, the PCA and PSD projection stages will be faster if your numpy is linked to a